percygr/percygr/README.md

 ### Hi there 👋

-I'm Paul, a recent graduate of the School of Code.
+I'm Paul, a recent graduate of the School of Code learning Javascript, React, Express, PostgreSQL.

 Link to our final project -
 <a href="https://kindr.netlify.app" alt="Kindr Github">Kindr</a> -